akosik/cachetests/README.md

 CH |  :+1:    |  :+1:   |   :x:  |   :+1:  |  :+1:   |   :+1:  |  :+1:   |

 ### Group 1 Issues
-Had a problem with resize and chamodified the max size of the cache after the user specified it.
+Had a problem with resize and the code modified the max size of the cache after the user specified it.

 ### Group 2 Issues
 The LRU test triggers a failed assertion in function `evict_get`.
 The same error is triggered with the GN test.
 It seems the cache fails when asked to get something not in the cache.
 That's a serious bug!
 Most of the bugs come from the assertions, which, according to the